Domantas Sabonis Player Props: Kings vs. Jazz

-The Sacramento Kings, Domantas Sabonis included, match up versus the Utah Jazz on Monday at 9:00 PM ET.
+The Sacramento Kings, Domantas Sabonis included, square off versus the Utah Jazz on Saturday at 10:00 PM ET.

 Let's look at the prop bets available for Sabonis, using stats and trends to make good predictions.